ericdaat/ericdaat.github.io/about.md

 in_navbar: True
 ---

-Hi there!
-I am Eric, a Data Scientist and Full Stack Developer from France.

 My background is computer science.
 I hold a MSc in General Engineering from ECAM Lyon, and a master's degree in Software Engineering from CentraleSupélec.
 I graduated in 2016.